 After removing companies with non-compliant business activities, the resultant companies are further examined for compliance with accounting ratios, as certain ratios may violate the compliance measurements.

-Three areas of focus are leverage, cash, and the share of revenues derived from non-compliant activities.
+Two areas of focus are leverage and the share of revenues derived from non-compliant activities.
 All of these are subject to evaluation on an ongoing basis.

 This compliance is measured as: